ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 I came to the world of programming through a Java path.
 And during my entire career I was programming mostly in Java.
 When Kotlin became more and more popular in the programming world I wanted to answer the question is it worth to use Kotlin in Java project or not?
-And it turned out, as always in an engineering, that an answer is it depends.
+And it turned out, as always in an engineering, that an answer is - **it depends**.
 This post is the way of a company I was working for and our experience.
 So let's have a journey from an island of Java to an island of Kotlin together.